Reduce waiting time, increase throughput, and improve patient satisfaction with a few changes in your schedule

 Use the schedule design to develop the proper managerial rules to set the right priorities and instill a culture of continuous improvement in all parts of the flow of patients in the clinic.

 *Board Certified Oral & Maxillofacial Surgeon. * Oral & Maxillofacial Surgery training at Montefiore Hospital, Albert Einstein College of Medicine, Bronx, NY * Attending at St. Peters Hospitals, Ellis Hospital and Beth Israel Hospital in NY * Ex-CEO, President of group specialty practice in NY from 1994 to 2015 * MBA from UT at Knoxville, TN * System Dynamics training at MIT * Health System Management training at Harvard Business School * Entrepreneurship and healthcare innovations at Columbia Business School * Working on project to provide access to Oral & Maxillofacial Surgery care for inner city and rural population through non-profit Community Health Centers

 Danilo Sirias, Ph.D.

-Dr. Sirias has a master’s degree in Industrial and Systems Engineering and a Ph.D. in Business Administration both from The University of Memphis.
+Dr. Sirias has a master’s degree in Industrial and Systems Engineering and a Ph.D. in Business Administration, both from The University of Memphis.
 He is also a certified Critical Chain Project Manager and a certified TOCICO thinking process implementer.
-Dr. Sirias’ research interests include how the Theory of Constraints can be used to improve patient flow in Emergency Departments, Inpatient Units, Operating Rooms and Outpatient Clinics.
+Dr. Sirias’ research interests include how the Theory of Constraints can be used to improve patient flow in Emergency Departments, Inpatient Units, Operating Rooms, and Outpatient Clinics.
+He has received multiple grants, including a recent $245,000 to improve access to behavioral health services.
 He is co-author of the book: Smash the Bottleneck: Fixing Patient Flow for Better Care.
 Dr. Sirias is currently a Professor in the Department of Management and Marketing at Saginaw Valley State University.